 Thirdly, if the amount of existing assets, e.g., houses, land, businesses, is relatively fixed but the amount of money available to buy them, i.e. “fake” investment, is significant then the price of these assets will rise even though they themselves have not changed at all.
 (I.e. their productive capacity has not increased).
-This asset price inflation.
+This is asset price inflation.

 These factors also interact in a very negative manner.
 The key parameter for making a “real” investment attractive is that there will be a demand for the product that will be produced by this investment.
 If there is a shortage of demand then this makes a “real” investment, overall, even more unattractive than a “fake” investment.

 In an economy where there are large differences in wealth the problem is made worse because the really rich cannot possibly consume even a fraction of their income.
-One might think they can and do buy houses and yachts but, of course, these are mainly “fake” investments.
+One might think they can and do buy houses, country estates and yachts but, of course, these are mainly “fake” investments.
 This surplus income is used to buy existing assets thereby, overall, increasing the value of these very same assets.

 If people were forced to spend most of their income on goods and services, either for immediate consumption or for real investment, that were then consumed then the economy would flourish.
 A system like this occurred during the Second World War.
 The government did whatever was necessary to produce as much as possible so that the entire productive potential of the nation was involved in the production of goods.
 Almost everyone was employed.
 Almost everyone earned enough money to live on.
 Vast quantities of goods were produced even though, unfortunately, most of these were almost immediately and completely destroyed.